nsquared-team/draw-attention/readme.txt

 = 1.6.4 =
 * Fixed: Compatibility with popup blocking in Mobile Safari (iOS 9+)
+* Fixed: Mobile safari bug when using tooltip mode and landscape view

 = 1.6.3 =
 * Added: Support for interactive images to work within jQuery UI tabs